Felodipine, 5 mg 30 pcs

 extrasystole

-redness of face accompanied by “flushes” swelling of ankles
+redness of the face accompanied by hot flashes swelling of the ankles

-depressed BP accompanied by tachycardia, which in sensitive patients may cause exacerbation of angina pectoris
+a pronounced decrease in blood pressure accompanied by tachycardia, which in sensitive patients can cause exacerbation of angina pectoris

 nausea abdominal pain

-Hyperplasia of the mucosa of the tongue and gums gingivitis
+hyperplasia of the mucous membrane of the tongue and gums gingivitis

 Disorders of the liver and biliary tract